Your TRIZ class was engaging in the way you connected with us. It helped broaden the way we approached problems.

 - removed the help of their best friend/mentor in step S;

-- and now, pit them against the very thing that they never faced before on their own.
+- pitted them against the very thing that they never faced before on their own in step T;

 Let’s go back to the stories that we have been tracking.

-How do you perform the step of T - Tough Challenge?
+How do you perform the final step of The End?